-Lately, on this blog, I’ve been doing a lot of culling from older posts, waking and copying previously written posts from my first blog within the hibernated storehouse where I keep it on Blogger, then pasting them down on a new blank “page” here, on Art Regard, where I look at them with fresh eyes, perhaps editing lightly or heavily as need be in order to make them more comprehensible.
+Lately, on this blog, I’ve been doing a lot of culling from older posts, waking and copying previously written ones from my first blog within the hibernated storehouse where I keep it on Blogger, then pasting them down on a new blank “page” here, on Art Regard, where I look at them with fresh eyes, perhaps editing lightly or heavily as need be in order to make them more comprehensible.
 More precise.
 Less obtuse.
 Often, this involves making them less “humorous” as well.

 Speaking of my humor, here’s the most recent episode: